-However, research suggests that most cases of greater trochanteric pain syndrome are due to minor tears or damage to the nearby muscles, tendons or fascia and an inflamed bursa is an uncommon cause.
-So, rather than the term trochanteric bursitis the more general term, greater trochanteric pain syndrome, is now preferred.
+However, research suggests that most cases of greater trochanteric pain syndrome are due to minor tears or damage to the nearby muscles, tendons or fascia, so that an inflamed bursa is an uncommon cause.
+So, rather than the term trochanteric bursitis, the more general term, greater trochanteric pain syndrome, is now preferred.

 How common is greater trochanteric pain syndrome?

 Greater trochanteric pain syndrome affects about 1 in 300 people each year.
 It is more common in women between 40-60 years of age.
 However, it can occur in younger people, especially runners, footballers and dancers.

 - An injury such as a fall on to the side of your hip area.

 - Repetitive movements involving your hip area, such as excessive running or walking.